Acute Flaccid Myelitis (AFM)

-As of January 14, 2019, IDPH is reporting the following number of patients under investigation during the given year and the number of cases that are confirmed, probable, and not cases according to CDC review of acute flaccid myelitis (AFM).
-IDPH is working with the health care providers to collect necessary information to send to the Centers for Disease Control and Prevention (CDC) for AFM case classification.
-The case reports are from northern and central Illinois, and all but one patient is under 18.
+As of February 15, 2019, IDPH is reporting the following number of patients under investigation during the given year and the number of cases that are confirmed, probable, and not cases according to the Centers for Disease Control and Prevention (CDC) review of acute flaccid myelitis (AFM).
+IDPH is working with the health care providers to collect necessary information to send to the CDC for AFM case classification.
+The case reports are from northern and central Illinois, and all but one patient is under 18 years.
 Specific location information is not available.

 |Year||Patients Under Investigation (PUI) in Illinois*||Confirmed AFM Cases**||Probable AFM Cases**||Not Cases**|

-*The PUI number is the total number investigated in 2018 and includes those that are confirmed, probable, and not cases.
+*The PUI number is the total number investigated in 2018 and 2019, and includes those that are confirmed, probable, and not cases.

 **Reference the Case Definitions for a description of confirmed and probable case classifications.
 Those determined to not be cases by CDC are those that either did not meet the case classification or those we did not receive adequate information for determining case classification.